zowe/docs-site/docs/user-guide/cli-install-cli-nodejs-windows.md

 There are three preferred installation workarounds in the event that you are:

-- using Node.js version 16 with npm version 8 on Windows, wish to install from the TGZ, and have limited Internet access
+- using Node.js version 16 with npm version 8 on Windows, wish to install from the TGZ, and have restricted Internet access
 - otherwise unable to install from the Zowe CLI TGZ bundle on Windows while offline

 The workaround installation options are, in order of preference: